AKANKSHASAMINDLA/Global-Development-Analysis/README.md

 ## Contributing
 Feel free to fork the repository, contribute enhancements, or submit bug reports.
 Contributions to improve the dashboard or add new features are welcome!

-## Acknowledgments
-- Thanks to the various global organizations that provide open data for use in analysis.
-- A special thanks to the Tableau community for sharing ideas and inspiration.

----

-For any issues or suggestions, feel free to open an issue on this repository!